Home . Services . Dental Emergency

 Toothache

-A Toothache can be caused by a variety of factors, including cracked or fractured teeth, tooth decay, or dental trauma
+A toothache can be caused by various factors, such as cracked or fractured teeth, tooth decay,

-2. Assess the area for debris, erupting tooth, a “pimple” one the gum.
+2. Assess the affected area for any debris, erupting tooth, or gum "pimple"

-3. If a piece of food is stuck in your child’s gums or between their teeth, see whether you can remove it safely by yourself.
+3. If there's food stuck in your child's gums or between their teeth, attempt safe removal

-5. Call our office to schedule an appointment with our pediatric dentist.
+5. Contact our office without delay to schedule an appointment with our experienced

 Tooth avulsion (Knocked-out tooth)

-2. If the tooth has visible debris or fell on the floor hold the tooth by the crown and gently run it under water.
+2. If the tooth is dirty or falls on the floor, handle it by the crown and delicately rinse it under running water

-4. If this is not possible, keep the tooth stored in cold low fat milk.
+4. If re-implantation is not possible, preserve the tooth in cold low-fat milk

 Luxation (displaced tooth)